WordPress/gutenberg/docs/contributors/code/e2e/MIGRATION.md

         },
     } );
     ```
-7. If there's a missing util, go ahead and [migrate it](#migration-steps-for-test-utils).
+7. If there's a missing util, try inline the operations directly in the test if there are only a few steps.
+If you think it deserves to be implemented as a test util, then follow the [guide](#migration-steps-for-test-utils) below.
-8. Manually migrate other details in the tests following the proposed [best practices](https://github.com/WordPress/gutenberg/tree/HEAD/test/e2e/README.md#best-practices).
+8. Manually migrate other details in the tests following the proposed [best practices](https://github.com/WordPress/gutenberg/tree/HEAD/docs/contributors/code/e2e/README.md#best-practices).
 Note that even though the differences in the API of Playwright and Puppeteer are similar, some manual changes are still required.

 ## Migration steps for test utils

+Before migrating a test utility function, think twice about whether it's necessary.
+Playwright offers a lot of readable and powerful APIs which make a lot of the utils obsolete.
+Try implementing the same thing inline directly in the test first.
+Only follow the below guide if that doesn't work for you.
+Some examples of utils that deserve to be implemented in the `e2e-test-utils-playwright` package include complex browser APIs (like `pageUtils.dragFiles` and `pageUtils.pressKeyWithModifier`) and APIs that set states (`requestUtils.*`).

+> **Note**
+> The `e2e-test-utils-playwright` package is not meant to be a drop-in replacement of the Jest + Puppeteer's `e2e-test-utils` package.
+Some utils are only created to ease the migration process, but they are not necessarily required.

-Playwright utilities are organized a little differently to those in the `e2e-test-utils` package.
+Playwright utilities are organized a little differently from those in the `e2e-test-utils` package.
 The `e2e-test-utils-playwright` package has the following folders that utils are divided up into:
 - `admin` - Utilities related to WordPress admin or WordPress admin's user interface (e.g. `visitAdminPage`).
 - `editor` - Utilities for the block editor (e.g. `clickBlockToolbarButton`).
 - `pageUtils` - General utilities for interacting with the browser (e.g. `pressKeyWithModifier`).